-Bones can be fused together by (1) using your body’s natural healing process, (2) using bone from another place in your body (autograft), (3) using bone from a bone bank (allograft), or (4) with the aid of metal devices.
+Bones can be fused together by (1) using your body’s natural healing process, (2) using bone from another place in your body (autograft), (3) using bone from a bone bank (allograft), or (4) with the aid of cage devices.
 For fusion to occur between two vertebrae, a bone graft is needed to serve as a bridge.
-The bone graft must be placed in a “bed” where the area has been prepared by removing the outer cortical bone to expose the blood-rich cancellous bone inside.
+The bone graft must be placed in a “bed” where the disc nucleus has been removed and the cortical bone drilled to expose the blood-rich cancellous bone inside (Fig. 1C).
 And lastly, the bone graft and vertebrae must be immobilized while the bone graft and bed heals and fuses.
-The fusion area is often immobilized and held together with metal plates, rods, hooks, screws, or cages.
+The fusion area is often immobilized and held together with metal plates, rods, screws, or cages.
 After surgery the body begins its natural healing process and new bone is formed.
-After 3 to 6 months, the bone graft should join the vertebrae above and below to form one solid piece of bone.
+After 3 to 6 months, the bone graft should join the vertebrae above and below to form one solid piece of bone (Fig. 2).
 With spinal instrumentation and fusion working together, new bone will grow around the metal implants – similar to reinforced concrete.

 What happens before surgery?

-You will need a complete physical exam to be sure you are in good health.
-See a health care provider 3 to 30 days before surgery for a history and physical (H&P) exam.
-A blood test, electrocardiogram (EKG), and chest X-ray need to be performed.
+You will need to have a physical exam from your primary care physician before surgery to be sure your heart and lungs are healthy.
+A blood test, electrocardiogram (EKG), and chest X-ray may be performed.
 Discuss all medications (prescription, over-the-counter, and herbal supplements) you are taking with your health care provider.
 Some medications need to be continued or stopped the day of surgery.
-Medications that thin the blood should be stopped 2 weeks prior to surgery.
+Medications that thin the blood should be stopped 7-10 days prior to surgery.
 Drugs that thin the blood include:

 - Ibuprofen (Advil, Motrin, Nuprin)

 - Herbals (gingko, glucosamine)